MixinNetwork/mvm.dev/src/reference/registry.md

 In the previous article about the deployment of the refund contract, we introduced how to deploy and use a complete contract in MVM.
 It was mentioned that the contract developer needs to make some modifications to the original contract, and now we further implemented the registry. sol, so that through the registry, the original contract can be directly deployed and used in MVM.

 The registry is the MVM's proxy contract.
-The original smart contract does not need to be modified, which can be executed directly through the registry after being deployed on Quorum.
+The original smart contract does not need to be modified, which can be executed directly through the registry after being deployed on MVM.

 ## How to Use the Registry